jegrami/multiclip/README.md

 The recommended way to get the latest version of Python is from the official website [python.org](https://www.python.org/).
 Download the installer for your operating system.
 Once downloaded, double click it and follow the installation wizard to set up Python on your machine.

-To confirm that Python is installed, open your terminal and run `python --version` if you are on Windows and `python3 --version` on Linux and Mac.
+To confirm that Python is installed, open your terminal and run `python --version` if you are on Windows and `python3 --version` if you're on Linux and Mac.
 Your Python Interpreter version number should be printed to your screen.

 Now you can install `Pyperclip`.
 On Windows, run